CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies a specific tool (Langfuse), concrete actions (install, configure SDK auth, initialize tracing), explicit 'Use when' guidance, and natural trigger phrases.
-It uses proper third-person voice throughout and is concise without being vague.
-The narrow focus on a named product makes it highly distinctive.
+This is a strong skill description that clearly defines its scope (Langfuse SDK authentication and tracing setup), provides explicit 'Use when' guidance, and includes natural trigger phrases.
+It uses proper third-person voice and is concise without being vague.
+The narrow, product-specific focus makes it highly distinctive.

 DimensionReasoningScore